 I am a Doctoral Candidate of Mass Communications at Indiana University.
 My research broadly concerns emotion in video games and how these virtual environments convey social information that influences emotion, cognition, and behavior.
 For the 2016-2017 academic year I am a Graduate Scholars Fellow and am using the year to conduct my dissertation work on the initial development of a model of emotion and video games.
-I am actively seeking an academic position for the 2017-2018 year.
+I am excited to say that I will be joining the faculty in the School of Communication at The Ohio State University as an Assistant Professor in the fall of 2017.

 Outside of scholarly pursuits, I enjoy backpacking, travel, and playing video games.
 I’m also a percussionist, graphic designer, and Lakota cultural speaker when I have a chance to wear other hats.